GregorR/style/STYLE.md

    possible to rearrange things to avoid forward references entirely.

-5. **Make it clear when you're defining a new term.** Many works italicize new terms, which is a good style to follow, but not mandatory.
+5. **Make it clear when you're defining a new term.** Many works italicize new terms, which is a good style to follow, but it's not mandatory.
 What's important is to make clear when a term is new, so that a reader immediately knows that they should not be familiar with it, and aren't simply ignorant of it.
 A term introduced in the introduction of a work should not be considered as already-introduced later in the work.
 The first introduction of a term within the main body of the work is where the term is actually defined.

 6. **More examples.** Use running examples.
 Use momentary examples.
 Use examples of specific exceptional cases.
 Use examples of general cases.
 Use